 Following grinding, additional water is added to the powdered ore to produce a suspension.
-Air is blown upwards through the tanks.
 Chemicals are added, making certain minerals water repellent and causing air bubbles to stick to their surfaces.
 Consequently, these minerals collect in a froth at the surface and are removed.
 The resulting concentrate is dewatered in thickeners and filters and contains approximately 25-35% Cu, 25% S and 25% Fe, with varying quantities of other impurities.